carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 I will be using [kctrl](https://carvel.dev/kapp-controller/docs/latest/install/#installing-kapp-controller-cli-kctrl) to interact with `kapp-controller` resources.

-## Install the Package
+#### Install the Package

 For the purpose of this blog, I have already created a Carvel package `simple-app-package`.
-This Package is part of the package repository `my-pkg-repo`.
+This package is part of the package repository `my-pkg-repo`.
 If you are interested in how to create package and package repository, I would recommend to go over [packaging-tutorial](https://carvel.dev/kapp-controller/docs/latest/packaging-tutorial/).

-First, we need to install the Package Repository.
+First, we need to install the package repository.

 ```bash
 $ kctrl package repository add -r demo-pkg-repo --url docker.io/rohitagg2020/my-pkg-repo:1.0.0